vcilabs/touchpoint-kit-ios/README.md

 ## Concepts
 A central design goal of the SDK is to require only an upfront effort from the mobile app developer to "Touchpoint enable" various screens in the mobile app, and eliminate any ongoing effort related to switching which particular activity is being shown.
 The Touchpoint admin is able to switch the Touchpoint activity with no development effort required.

+As a result of this decoupling there is never any reference to a particular activity in this SDK.
+All configuration and distribution for an activity happens by the Touchpoint admin inside the Touchpoint user interface.

 * Triggers: a trigger is how a Touchpoint activity gets activated and displayed to the user.
 There are three different types of triggers that are supported in the SDK.
     * Banner: a Banner is displayed after a user navigates to a particular screen.
 A UI element is shown at the bottom of the screen with a call to action.
 Tapping the banner will display the Activity.
     * Pop-up: a Pop-up is displayed after a user navigates to a particular screen (after an optional delay).
 There is no UI component to a Pop-up, the Touchpoint activity simply displays.